 Nexus Mutual and The Retail Mutual

-Recent developments have seen this going a step further, with crypto mutual nexusmutual.io/ (which several PLL staff helped to create) agreeing to provide discretionary excess and aggregate risk transfer support to theretailmutual.com/.
+Recent developments have seen this going a step further, with crypto mutual nexusmutual.io/ (which several PLL staff helped to create) agreeing to provide discretionary excess and aggregate risk transfer support to theretailmutual.com.

 Nexus Mutual has accumulated capacity beyond its own needs, which it is seeking to deploy elsewhere within the mutual sector (given the inherent alignment of interests).
-The Retail Mutual previously purchased these excess layer and accumulation covers from within the corporate insurance environment.

 It is good to see mutuals working together like this, where income and profitability are recycled and retained within the mutual and co-operative sector for the benefit of their respective membership bases.